- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 -

-package installed into your Python virtual environment. -
+unstructured-clientpackage installed into your local Python virtual environment. -

 An Unstructured account, including a valid Unstructured API key for that account.
 To get your API key, do the following: